ervikrant06/ervikrant06.github.io/_posts/2018-12-24-Kubernetes-istio-servicemesh.md

 Hello version: v2, instance: helloworld-v2-54b97b8585-v6hbv
 ~~~

 - Using istio DestinationRule CRD.
 Create destination rule which will map the version v1 and v2 of helloworld app with subsets which are understandable by istio.
 Using subset v1 for helloworld version v1 and same for v2.
+Redirect the traffic coming from POD with label `app: curl` to v1 version of helloworld.
+Traffic coming from `app: curl1` will be redirected to both versions of helloworld.

 ~~~
-cat <<EOF | kubectl create -f -
+apiVersion: networking.istio.io/v1alpha3
+kind: VirtualService
+metadata:
+  name: helloworld-virtualservice
+spec:
+  hosts:
+  - "helloworld"
+  http:
+  - match:
+    - sourceLabels:
+        app: curl
+    route:
+    - destination:
+        host: helloworld
+        subset: v1
+---
 apiVersion: networking.istio.io/v1alpha3
 kind: DestinationRule
 metadata: